 Marketing Tech Stack: Sargento Foods

-An American cheesy company, Sargento, showed their tech stacks in the form of a recipe.
+An American cheese company, Sargento, showed their tech stacks in the form of a recipe.

-The marketing process scrambled to 4 stages where different platforms are in use.
+Their 2020 marketing technology stack solution is scrambled into 4 stages where different platforms are in use.
+These stages include:

-Sargento foods engages mostly in e-commerce, sales, and creative campaigns (which is on the bottom of infographics).
+Sargento Foods engages mostly in e-commerce, sales, and creative campaigns (which can be seen in the piecharts on the bottom of infographics).

-This is a great example of a digital stack of that not only SAAS (software as a service) companies are tech savvy.
+This is a great example of the ways technology marketers use a digital marketing stack and shows that not only SAAS (software as a service) companies are being tech-savvy.

-Networking & cybersecurity solutions company, Juniper, is mentioned as one of the more creative Marketing Tech Stacks of 2019.
-The MarTech example contains 3 customer lifecycle clouds:
+Networking and cybersecurity solutions company, Juniper, is mentioned as one of the more creative Marketing Tech Stacks of 2020.
+Their MarTech stack example contains 3 customer lifecycle clouds: